 6. Sales of legal publications are held each course week in the Academy’s entrance hall.
 These comprise books from different legal publishers as well as the Collected Courses of the Academy, offered at a special discounted price, and its Pocketbooks series.

-Attendees of the very first session of Winter Courses in January 2019 will furthermore be able to participate also in three exceptional events:
+Attendees of the new Winter Courses in January 2020 will furthermore be able to participate in an exceptional event:

 - The "Hours of Crisis" simulation exercise: selected attendees will be invited to participate, on Saturday, January 23rd, 2021, in the "Hours of Crisis" simulation exercise.
 During 8 hours, eight teams of attendees will be confronted with the simulation of a major international crisis and the legal and political questions that it generates, which they will have to answer on behalf of their "clients" (States, international organizations, companies).
 They will have to produce legal advice and participate in crisis negotiations.
 During a final meeting before a jury, they will have to share their analyzes and arguments.
 The jury will determine the best team and the best speakers.
 Hours of Crisis is a version of the “Day of Crisis” that was specifically created for the Academy (see for example, for the "Day of Crisis 2017" https://www.kcl.ac.uk/law/newsevents/day-of-crisis/index.aspx and more generally https://sites.google.com/view/dayofcrisis/accueil).